 How long does it take to get the results?

 Once Exact Sciences receives the sample of your biopsy from your pathologist, it usually takes about two weeks for the results to be available.
 The Oncotype DX GPS report is sent to your doctor and/or the pathologist who submitted your tissue sample.
 Once they receive the report, they will contact you to discuss the results and treatment recommendations.

 Is the Oncotype DX Genomic Prostate Score test covered by insurance?

-The Oncotype DX GPS test is covered by Medicare for NCCN® very low-, low-, or intermediate-risk disease.
+The Oncotype DX GPS test is covered by Medicare for NCCN® very low-, low-, intermediate-, or high-risk disease.
 Private insurance coverage varies.
 To help you navigate insurance and other payment options for Oncotype DX testing, Exact Sciences offers the Genomic Access Program (GAP).
 This program can help you determine if you have coverage, and if so, to secure reimbursement.
 If you don’t have coverage for testing, GAP will work with you to make an appeal and/or provide financial assistance when possible.

 Below are videos that can help you learn more about prostate cancer and personalizing treatments with Oncotype DX Genomic Prostate Score.
 If you have questions about this test, contact our Customer Service to speak with a knowledgeable specialist at Exact Sciences.

 Your Oncotype DX Genomic Prostate Score May Help You Navigate Through Your Treatment Options

 Your Oncotype DX Genomic Prostate Score will arm you with information that may help you take charge of your cancer treatment decision with confidence.